bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/reflections-2017.md

 >     - Switch positions
 >     - Switch jobs

+I was planning on writing a full blog post reflecting on my summer, mostly for my own benefit, and outlining goals or themes I wanted to keep in mind going into my last year at Georgia Tech.
+That did not happen.
+These notes were all that came of it.

 Looking back at this short list, the first thing that jumps out at me is the almost singular focus on career that I held/hold.
-This is not to say that it is the only thing I think about but it is pretty much the only thing I wrote down.
+This is not to say that it is the only thing I think about.
+But it is pretty much the only thing I wrote down.
+Four of the five points are career or education focused.
 The perspective is especially evident in the last bullet point.
 It reads "Life advice received" and continues to outline only career advice.

+What do I think this says about my state of mind?
+Who knows?

 I (willingly/intentionally?) lack the introspective skills necessary to analyze this point further.